marot/ash_scenario/README.md

 - **Reference Resolution**: `:resource_name` references are automatically resolved to actual IDs
 - **Reusable Definitions**: Define resources once, use them in multiple contexts
 - **Override Support**: Test scenarios can override specific attributes while keeping defaults
+- **Scenario Extension**: Build hierarchical scenarios using `extends: :base_scenario`
+- **Custom Functions**: Use any function as an alternative to the default create action
+- **Hardened Resolution**: Only relationship attributes are resolved; other atoms are preserved
 - **Backward Compatibility**: Old "scenario" terminology still works via aliases

 ## Scenario API